 Develop a “Civilian-Friendly” Resume

-- Sample Columbia student veteran’s resume: View a sample resume from a Columbia student veteran, Brendan Weaver, on page 24 of CCE’s Career Planning Guidebook.
+- Sample Columbia student veteran’s resume: View sample resumes from a variety of backgrounds.

 - O Net Online: Identify keywords to help you write eﬀective bullet statements.
 Enter your Military Occupation Code into Crosswalk Search to translate your military assignment into a civilian occupation.